|Title||Associate Professor of Education|

 2003-2004 Dissertation Grant, American Educational Research Association (AERA)/ Institute of Education Sciences (IES).

-Kibler, A. K., Bunch, G. C., & Endris, A. K. (in press).
+Kibler, A. K., Bunch, G. C., & Endris, A. K. (2011).
 Community college practices for US-educated language minority students: A resource-oriented framework.
 Bilingual Research Journal.

 Bunch, Endris, Panayotova, Romero, & Llosa (2011).
 Mapping the Terrain: Language Testing and Placement for US-Educated Language Minority Students in California's Community Colleges.
 Report prepared for the William and Flora Hewlett Foundation.